 The load carrying capacity of your vehicle is determined by factors such as the number of passengers, the amount of cargo, the weight of any accessories that may be installed, etc.

 To increase loading space, the rear seat backrests can be folded down, see Rear seats - folding backrest (p.
-84).
+80).

-When loading the cargo area, keep the following in mind:
+When loading the trunk, keep the following in mind: